EricZinda/Perplexity/backlog.md

 - https://htmleditor.io/
 - https://onlinetools.com/image/convert-image-to-data-uri

-- OK --> Yes, that is true.
 - the phrase "'" crashes
 - table for two, please --> doesn't work
 - Will have lots of this due to phrases like "hi!
 I would love ...":
                         ┌─ unknown(e2,u5)
     _all+right_a_1(i6,ARG1)

 - BUT: if it is just ignored, we need to say "how can I help you?" or whatever state we're in.

-- Automatically break up sentences that have a period?
-    - DO THIS NEXT: get rid of get_reprompt() everywhere and replace with esl.esl_planner.get_reprompt_operation(state)
-    - Design
-    - USER: Ok.
-I will order the Steak.
-My son will have the green salad please.
-    - hello. table for two, please
-    - I would like a hamburger.
-My son would like something vegetarian.
-        - Even though the first fails, the second should work?

 - Waiter: Can I get you anything else?
     --> should be: besides a blank and a blank?
     - Should always repeat the current state at the end "That's all for now" --> "I don't know the words: that"

 - Need more context up front
     - say single sentences (or maybe split them up?)

 - "for now" should be ignored